 Candidates successful in the appraisal interview process will proceed to the next phase of the examination process according to the selection process outlined in the job announcement.

-Once you complete all the components of the testing process, you will be notified by mail or email (depending on your preference) of your final score, and information pertaining to the next step in the hiring process.
+Once you complete all the components of the testing process, you will be notified by mail or email (depending on your preference) the result and information pertaining to the next step in the hiring process.
 When an eligible list is established, it is generally active for a minimum of six months.
-Notification for additional openings while the list is in effect will also be by phone, mail or email, so it is important to remember to notify the Human Resources Department as soon as possible if you have a change of contact information.
+Notification for additional openings while the list is active will also be by phone, mail or email, so it is important to remember to notify the Human Resources Department as soon as possible if you have a change of contact information.

 If you have any questions or concerns regarding the City of Santa Rosa's interview process, please contact the Human Resources Department at (707) 543-3060.